james-bowman/blog/content/post/optimising-machine-learning-algorithms-part2.md

 }
 ```

 The results are shown below.
-We can see that the current dense implementation of steps 1 & 2(with the optimisations made in the [previous post in this series]({{< ref "optimising-machine-learning-algorithms.md" >}})) took 3.3 seconds to complete and consumes over 1 GB of memory.
-In contrast, the new sparse based implementation takes only 1.2 seconds to complete and consumes only 150 MB of memory.
+We can see that the current dense implementation of steps 1 & 2 (with the optimisations made in the [previous post in this series]({{< ref "optimising-machine-learning-algorithms.md" >}})) took 3.3 seconds to complete and consumes over 1 GB of memory.
+In contrast, the new sparse format based implementation takes only 1.2 seconds to complete and consumes only 150 MB of memory.

 ```
 Jamess-MacBook-Pro:nlpbench jbowman$ go test -bench=EndToEndVect -benchmem